yegor256/cam/README.md

 ## How to Calculate Additional Metrics

-You may want to use this dataset as a basis, with an intent of adding your own metrics on top of it.
+You may want to use this dataset as a basis, with an intend of adding your own metrics on top of it.
 It should be easy:

 * Clone this repo into `cam/` directory